EITP/IT-LAB/Drone Coding/Samples/Flying Tello EDU Autonomously/tutorial01.md

     def get_log(self):
         return self.log`
 ```

-### Program Tello EDU
-1. Open the browser and go to online editor program page at URL below
-Https://makecode.microbit.org/#
-2. Add a new project
 3. Click “Basic” section
 4. Drag Show leds block component to forever block component in the program editing area
 5. Spot a cross shape on the show leds block points of the component